ademola-aina/ademola-aina.github.io/_pages/about.md

-Previously, I've worked in the Bioscience and Genetic Resources Centers of the International Institute of Tropical Agriculture, [IITA](https://www.iita.org/research/genetic-resources/), one of the a non–profit and research–for–development (R4D) center under the UN’s Consultative Group on International Agriculture Research.
+Previously, I've worked in the Bioscience and Genetic Resources Centers of the International Institute of Tropical Agriculture, [IITA](https://www.iita.org/research/genetic-resources/), one of the a non–profit and international research–for–development (R4D) center under the UN’s Consultative Group on International Agriculture Research.

+My research focuses on enhancing crop genetics and breeding through genetic diversity, QTL mapping, and development of molecular markers.
+Also, I'm interested in marker-assisted and genomic selection, study of abiotic stress effects on crops, and the development of cost-effective and high-throughput phenotyping and genotyping methods to improve quality and yield.